How Women Construction Workers Changed the Industry

-Women interested in working in the construction industry can benefit from many resources.
+Women working in construction can benefit from many resources.
 For instance, national groups like the NAWC can provide help for women currently in the field as well as those who want to start a career in construction.
 Another organization, Nontraditional Employment for Women (NEW), trains women for careers in the construction industry and other trades.

 Communities and companies can also offer courses and programs to prepare women for careers in this field.
 They may hire apprentices and train them with skills specific to the jobs.
 They may work to recruit women specifically and prepare them to pass certification or other exams.

 Women can take advantage of professional networking opportunities to engage with construction industry professionals and foster relationships with them.
 LinkedIn enables women to connect with construction professionals from around the world.
 Also, women can attend in-person or virtual networking events for construction professionals.

 The next generation of female construction workers will need education and training if they hope to find success.
 Companies must also actively work to stave off gender bias within their organizations.
 By addressing the issue of discrimination, stakeholders can hold people responsible for polarizing women in the industry.
 As careers in the construction field become more viable for women, industry shortages will become a thing of the past.
 A diverse workforce is possible, so long as people keep an open mind about welcoming women into the picture.